What am I spending in my business?

 In the UK, the tax authorities clearly distinguish between personal and business expenses.
 They’ve developed detailed policies on what counts as business spending, and what doesn’t.
 So don’t put personal expenditure on a business card.

 Separating each type of expenditure will also enable you to see how much you are actually spending on the business.
-This is especially the case if you take advantage of some of the effective financial management software that's around.
+This is especially the case if you take advantage of some of the effective financial management tools that are available.
 You can link this to a company card and get your expense accounting done instantly without having to trawl through lots of transactions to pick out the business spending.

 Most business owners find that their accountant saves them more than the cost in fees.
 That’s because accountants have a detailed knowledge of all the allowances that you can offset against the business.
 And they can also ensure that you don’t become subject to fines or penalties by claiming for expenses you shouldn’t.
 This is particularly the case if you are VAT registered and reclaiming VAT.
 A surprising number of business owners, knowing that VAT is 20%, and that they have paid £100 for an item, then deduct £20 as the VAT.
 (The correct amount on an item costing £100 would be £16.67).

 All of these problems can be avoided if you use expense management software linked to a business card.
 The software will work all of this out for you and also categorise your spending.
 That means, for example, that you won’t accidentally claim on items such as postage that doesn’t carry VAT.
 The amount of time saved is significant, leaving you with more time to run the business.
 And this will make your accountant happy as well since they will have an organised set of figures to work with.